 Dr. Hamas: I started with balloons and stroller netting for baffle material, then crude implant prototypes.
 After 12+ years of getting no interest from Mentor or Allergen, I started Ideal Implant in January of 2006.

-I think the impetus for me was seeing what a ruptured silicone gel implant looks like inside the body (a sticky mess), and the struggle of removing it during surgery.
-Then, I began to realize how much women were bothered by not knowing the status of their implants — intact or silently ruptured?
+I think the impetus for me was seeing what a ruptured silicone gel implant looks like inside the body (a sticky mess), and the struggle of removing it during plastic surgery.
+Then, I began to realize how much women were bothered by not knowing the status of their breast implants — intact or silently ruptured?

 It is really an emotional issue for women.
 I felt there had to be a better type of breast implant.